-Get HIV testing & HIV treatment at a private practice near you
+Get free HIV testing & HIV treatment at a private practice near you

 A programme to make it easy to start taking antiretroviral medicines when you discover you have HIV